Skip to Content

 Never punish your Golden Retriever for showing distressing signs of separation anxiety or destructive behavior due to frustration.

-Read more: How to Discipline a Golden Retriever: And What Not to Do!
+Read more: How to Discipline a Golden Retriever

 Large breed puppies should not be over-exercised as this can cause joint and bone problems while growing, but don’t worry, as you will soon get to know your dog and recognize when he’s had enough.

-Some days your Golden Retriever might want more exercise, some days less, a bit like humans!
+Some days, your Golden Retriever might want more exercise, some days less, like humans!
 If your dog doesn’t get excited when you pick up his lead, he is tired and wants to rest or isn’t well.
 Listen to what he’s trying to tell you!

 If you have the option of leaving your Golden Retriever outside when you depart, it can provide him with an abundance of space to run around and feel calm.
 However, are they okay to be left out, or are they inside dogs?